-New, efficient technologies have enabled the United States to increase oil and gas production over the last two decades.
+New, efficient technologies have enabled the production over the last two decades.
 The U.S.became the world's largest crude oil and natural gas producer last year, having surpassed Russia and Saudi Arabia, according to the U.S. Energy Information Administration.